At Age UK Somerset, we’re committed to protecting and respecting your privacy.

 We will not share your information with third parties for their marketing purposes.

-In certain circumstances, it may be necessary to share your information with our technical support service providers who help us to manage our organisation’s infrastructure.
+In certain circumstances, it may be necessary to share your information with our technical support service providers who help us to manage our organisation’s infrastructure or our finance service providers who help us to manage our payments and receipts.
 These providers will only act under our instruction and are subject to contractual commitments containing data protection clauses.

 It may be necessary to pass your information to a third party in order to process a service but we will only share the personal information necessary to deliver the service and where you have provided your consent for us to do so.